Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Nonchalant Dodge: Casually moves his head to avoid a robber trying to repeatedly punch him.
 While hanging upside down from the ceiling.

-- Normal Fish in a Tiny Pond: Although Peter is definitely stronger than a super soldier or a street-level hero, his power is overshadowed by guys like Iron Man, Hulk, Thor and Strange.
+- Normal Fish in a Tiny Pond: Although Peter is definitely stronger than a street-level hero, his power is overshadowed by guys like Iron Man, Hulk, Thor and Doctor Strange.
 In fact, Peter's goal during Spider-Man: Homecoming is to stop being in the small pond (street level), and join the big pond (The Avengers), even when Iron Man tells him he is not ready.
+This gets turned on its head in Far From Home; Peter at this point has much more experience and his powers have matured greatly, but he himself would prefer to stay a small neighborhood hero, despite Nick Fury insisting he is ready to join the big leagues.

 - Not in This for Your Revolution: He doesn't seem to care about the issues for the Sokovia Accords in Captain America: Civil War even though his existence and activity (i.e. an independent superhero acting without government oversight) clearly violates it.
 He only joins Iron Man's team because Tony Stark, a personal hero of his, just showed up at his house and asked for his help.